Federal Bureau of Investigation Jobs

 RELATED – Another government agency is the Transportation Security Administration.
 Look at TSA jobs if you’re interested in agencies that frequently have openings.

-Today, the FBI employs more than 30,000 employees, including nearly 13,000 special agents and more than 18,000 professionals (intelligence analysts, language specialists, scientists, information technology specialists, and others).
-The official mission of the FBI is, "To protect and defend the United States against terrorist and foreign intelligence threats, to uphold and enforce the criminal laws of the United States, and to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners."
+Today, the FBI employs more than 35,000 employees, including nearly special agents and support professionals (intelligence analysts, language specialists, scientists, information technology specialists, and others).
+The official mission of the FBI is, “To protect and defend the United States against terrorist and foreign intelligence threats, to uphold and enforce the criminal laws of the United States, and to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners.”

 There are some general requirements that apply to all employees.
 All employees must be able to obtain at least a top-secret security clearance and must be U.S. citizens.